GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_24_Procurement_Manager_Agent.md

 <hr>

-## 9. Deploy & test the procurement manager Agent on Agent Engine
+## 9. Deploy & test the Procurement Manager Agent on Agent Engine

 ### 9.1.
 Deploy the agent to Agent Engine